dalyIsaac/Whim/docs/docs/customize/yaml.md

 ## Routers

-The routers configuration tells Whim to route windows that match the specified criteria to the first workspace with name `workspace`.
+The routers configuration tells Whim to route windows that match the specified criteria to the first workspace with name `workspace_name`.

 ### Default Routing Behavior